Coronary Artery Disease Baytown

 Initially, as the plaque builds up in the coronary arteries, many people have no symptoms at all.
 However, if these plaques rupture, they can cause a heart attack in otherwise asymptomatic people.

 Over the years, as the plaque build-up continues, significant blockage of the artery (70 percent or more) can develop.
 This may cause the following symptoms:

 - Chest pain

 - Shortness of breath

-Dr. Shehzad Sami, a board certified cardiologist in Baytown, first obtains a complete medical history and performs a comprehensive physical exam to assess risk factors, signs and symptoms of established CAD or to obtain other clues which help in diagnosis of CAD.
+Dr. Shehzad Sami, a board-certified cardiologist in Baytown, first obtains a complete medical history and performs a comprehensive physical exam to assess risk factors, signs, and symptoms of established CAD or to obtain other clues which help in the diagnosis of CAD.

 Here at Houston Cardiovascular Institute, we have on-site Laboratory Services for the convenience of our patients.
 Routine lab work is obtained to check your cholesterol level, sugar, electrolytes, kidney function, and thyroid function

 Various tests that are used to diagnose CAD include: